jaimetur/PhotoMigrator/help/07-synology-photos.md

   - To download ALL Albums use `ALL` as `<ALBUMS_NAME>`.
   - To download all albums mathing any pattern you can use patterns in `<ALBUMS_NAME>`, i.e: `--download-albums 'dron*'` to download all albums starting with the word 'dron' followed by other(s) words.
   - To download several albums you can separate their names by comma or space and put the name between double quotes. i.e: `--download-albums 'album1', 'album2', 'album3'`.
+  - For shared/collaborative Synology albums, PhotoMigrator now resolves the shared-album access details before listing album contents.
+This avoids cases where only the current user's contributed items were visible or where the tool logged `Failed to list photos in the album ...` for albums shared across multiple Synology users.
 - **Example of use:**
   ```
   ./PhotoMigrator.bin `--client=synology --download-albums "Album 1", "Album 2", "Album 3"`